 Following his father’s footsteps, Estlin graduated from Harvard.
 He earned a Bachelor of Arts degree in 1915.
 The young man continued his education, and in 1916, he graduated from Harvard with his Masters.

-While he was an ambulance driver in WWI, Estlin often mingled with the French soldiers, and he was outspoken for his antiwar convictions.
+While he was an ambulance driver in WWI, Estlin often mingled with the French soldiers, and he was outspoken about his antiwar convictions.
 In time, the French authorities noticed his pacifist ideas through his letters to others, and he was suspected of espionage.
 He and a fellow driver spent over three months at Depot de Triage in la Ferte-Mace, Orne, Normandy.
 His experience in prison led to his autobiographical account, The Enormous Room.
 In 1918, he was drafted into the army and operated with the 12th Division at Camp Devons in Massachusetts.

 For a time, he spent his time between his home in Greenwich Village in New York City and Paris and continued to pursue his love art.
 In the 1940s and 1950s, he also showed artistic talent in several one-man art shows.